jtsiomb/termtris/README.md

 To run on a terminal other than the controlling terminal, simply specify the device using the `-t` commandline option.

+I always liked the GameBoy tetris best.
+So I made termtris as close as possible to that version gameplay-wise.

   - website: http://nuclear.mutantstargoat.com/sw/termtris
   - source repository: https://github.com/jtsiomb/termtris